kubeshop/testkube-dashboard/README.md

 | `REACT_APP_VERSION`    | `version`    | Dashboard version used for reporting and displaying                       |

 #### Dynamic Variables

+The dynamic variables are loaded from automatically generated `env-config.js` file.

 | Name                              | Short Name              | Description                                                                                                                               |
 |-----------------------------------|-------------------------|-------------------------------------------------------------------------------------------------------------------------------------------|